trotyl/ng-antd/README.md

 # ng-antd

-Demo for Component design best practice only, not for production.
+UI library used for [personal blog](https://github.com/trotyl/trotylde), not for production.